 Reba managing to find her way out of Dolarhyde's burning house.

 Will giving Hannibal yet another Wham Line.
 Hannibal surrendered to the FBI after Will told him he wanted nothing more to do with him, so that Will could never be free of him.
 Will then reveals that when Hannibal thought his surrender was of his own terms, it was actually because that was what Will wanted him to do.
 Therefore he is hammering in the fact that he succeeded where he failed last time: playing with Hannibal's obsession with him to get him into prison.

 Will: You turned yourself in, so I would always know where you were.
 You'd only do that if I rejected you.

-- Hannibal and Will vs. Dolarhyde, Hannibal wielding an axe after being shot, and Will pulling a knife out of his face to use.
+Hannibal and Will vs. Dolarhyde, Hannibal wielding an axe after being shot, and Will pulling a knife out of his face to use.
 "Murder husbands" indeed!

-- Even when Will accepts that he enjoys killing and reciprocates Hannibal's feelings, he still shows one last act of defiance towards Hannibal by throwing them both off the cliff.
-Even if you can't help but rejoice at the fact that they finally become a couple, it's still great to see Will finish off his long-time nemesis — who has caused him no end of suffering — thus pulling an act that results in quite the literal cliffhanger.
+Even when Will accepts that he enjoys killing and reciprocates Hannibal's feelings, he still shows one last act of defiance towards Hannibal by throwing them both off the cliff.
+Even if you rejoice at the fact that they finally become a couple, it's still great to see Will finish off his long-time nemesis — who has caused him no end of suffering — thus pulling an act that results in quite the literal cliffhanger.

-- In a meta way, the finale of Season 3 catering fully to Hannigram fans.
+In a meta way, the finale of Season 3 catering fully to Hannigram fans.
 It's also one of the few network television shows to openly feature not one but possibly two homosexual or bisexual couples in the main cast: Margot and Alana, and Hannibal and Will.
 The series finale leans heavily towards the latter, due to the romantic undertones.